olliepalmer/desree-bot/readme.md

 - A Twitter account set up with Developer credentials, and API keys (see [here](https://www.slickremix.com/docs/how-to-get-api-keys-and-tokens-for-twitter/) for a nice tutorial)

 Note that [this file](https://gist.github.com/moonmilk/8d78032debd16f31a8a9) was very useful in setting up my bot!

+Also note that Twitter now has rules about how many times you can post tweets with duplicate content.
+That means that a lot of the time, this code returns an error message saying that the message it wants to post is a duplicate tweet.
+If only Des' had written 80 verses like [Leonard Cohen](https://www.theguardian.com/music/2008/dec/19/leonard-cohen-hallelujah-christmas), this wouldn't have been such a problem!
+But then again, could anyone write that much about such a specific topic as _life_...?

 ## So, let's begin!